SpiritIT/timezonecomplete/README.md

 * Add valueOf() method to DateTime and Duration
 * Add weekNumber() utility function
 * Add weekNumber() and utcWeekNumber() methods to DateTime
+* Add abbreviationForUtc() to TimeZone
+* Add zoneAbbreviation() to DateTime to get time zone abbreviation at the specified datetime.
+* Add format() function to DateTime to convert a DateTime to a string with a specified format.

 ### 1.4.6 (2014-08-15)
 * Bugfix TypeScript .d.ts file